greenlight2000/llm-code-eval/final_code/code_smell/README.md

 ### Data

-The code smell dataset is at `data/code_smell_data.jsonl`.
-We explain the fields of the data below:
+The code smell dataset is located in `data/code_smell_data.jsonl`.
+The fields of the data are explained below:

 |    Field    |                 Description                 |